ikostan/domain-check/README.md

 2. Edit 'domains.csv' file (enter domain names that you want to validate, see example inside the file)
 3. Edit 'config.txt' file (enter your SMTP server configurations, see example inside the file)
 4. Open CLI
-5. Go to Domain-check folder rom CLI console: cd /Domain-check
+5. Go to Domain-check folder from CLI console: cd /Domain-check
 6. Run: python domain-check_v4.0.py

 # Aditional configurations:
 ## Logs level:
 1. Default logs level is logging.INFO
 2. In order to change it to DEBUG: change "logging.INFO" to "logging.DEBUG"
-3. Please note: logging.warning, logging.error and logging.critical are still not implemented
+3. Please note logging.warning, logging.error and logging.critical are still not implemented
-4. Known issue: logging.DEBUG logs show a lot of errors from CLI console, but this issue does not interrup script function.
+4. Known issue: logging.DEBUG logs show a lot of errors from CLI console, but this issue does not interrupt script function.

 ## Valid IP range:
 - NOTE:By default script generates IP range from 207.102.64.1 to 207.102.64.255